vetletm/Heimkok-Bot/README.md

 # Heimkok-Bot
 Just a simple discord-bot for personal use.

-To use this, acquire a bot token from discord and an API token from OpenWeatherMap.
+To use this, acquire a bot token from discord and an API token from OpenWeatherMap and a client id and secret from Reddit.
+The OpenWeatherMap API is to get the weather forecast, and the reddit credentials is used to bleach your eyes.

 Launch the bot: `./heimkok.py`, you will get a little ready message when the bot's ready to go.
-Make sure the bot and weather API tokens are exported as environment variables named BOT_TOKEN and WEATHER_API_TOKEN.
+If any environment variables are missing, the bot will raise an exception.

 ## To launch as a Docker container:
 Create a Dockerfile in the same directory as all the python code with the following content: